isl-org/Open3D/docs/tutorial/Advanced/fast_global_registration.rst

     Fast global registration took 0.193 sec.

 With proper configuration, the accuracy of fast global registration is even comparable with ICP.
-Please refer [Zhou2016]_ for more experimental results.
+Please refer to [Zhou2016]_ for more experimental results.